cloak-labs/wp-virtual-fields/README.md

 The abstraction takes care of adding these fields to Post Objects returned by core WP functions such as `get_posts` and `WP_Query`, as well as REST API responses (including revisions endpoints).

-The following adds two virtual fields, `pathname` and `featured_image`, to all posts, pages, and a testmonials custom post type:
+The following adds two virtual fields, `pathname` and `featured_image`, to all posts, pages, and a testimonials custom post type:

 ```php
 register_virtual_fields(['post', 'page', 'testimonial'], [